Kylemc1413/SongCore/README.md

       "_iconPath": - Filename of icon to use for contributor }
   ],
-  "customEnvironment" - Custom platform override, will use "environmentName" if CustomPlatforms isn't installed or disabled "customEnvironmentHash" - The hash found on ModelSaber, used to download missing platforms },
+  "_customEnvironment" - Custom platform override, will use "environmentName" if CustomPlatforms isn't installed or disabled "_customEnvironmentHash" - The hash found on ModelSaber, used to download missing platforms },
 "_difficultyBeatmapSets": [
 {